NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 You discussed with the senior developer and decided that if the number of plates exceeds the capacity, you will return 0.

-> Modify the `available_bays` property to return 0 if the number of plates exceeds the capacity.
+> Modify the `available_bays` property to return 0 if the number of plates exceeds the capacity (hint: the `max` function allows you to solve this very elegantly).

 ***